Introduction to Resource Management

 A general guide to research and writing is available here (https://www.waikato.ac.nz/library/study/guides/literature-review-undergraduates), but your first point of reference should be this paper outline.

 Layout: Use a report format with a cover page, contents page, introduction, conclusion, bibliography and appendices (if necessary).
 An executive summary is unnecessary.
 Leave enough room at the margins for marker’s comments, and use headings with bold font to show structure and thought.
 Use consistent line spacing.
 1 ½ to 2 spacing is easier to read than 1 spacing.
 Number each page, by means of a ‘header’ or ‘footer’.
 Use A4 paper.
 Staple the pages together with the cover sheet.
-Hand the report in to the Faculty Information Centre, J.G.16, on or before the due date.
-Use a clear font such as Times New Roman, Calibri or Arial, font size 12.
+Submit the report on Moodle, on or before the due date.
+Use a clear font such as Times New Roman, Calibri or Arial, font size 11/12.

-Note that the FASS Faculty Information Centre has a special format for the front page of a report, essay or test.
-This includes your name and Student ID, the name of the Course, the title of the assignment (Resource Management Act Hearing Report), word length, and date (for your own future reference).
+On the cover page, provide your full name and Student ID, word count, the name of the Course, the title of the assignment (Resource Management Act Hearing Report) and date (for your own future reference).

 Exemplars: We do not offer exemplars for the report as we prefer to develop your originality and skill in terms of devising an approach, which best fits the hearing and your experience.
 The instructions above set out in detail what is expected, and we accept an interesting variety of reports in response.
 The assessment criterial below should also be borne in mind as you write the report.